-From the wind tunnel test results, the following conclusions and parameter settings were derived: 1) The c_d measurement is only slightly affected by the downstream distance from the trailing edge (0.1 m to 0.5 m); 2) The c_d measurement is only slightly affected by rotating the rake with the profile, at least not for the value of angle of attack of 8 deg (It is also a matter of making the end of the tube conical); 3) The c_d is only slightly affected by the pressure orifices, but largely affected by the five-hole Pitot tube connection and 4) The wake width is approximately 0.3 m at α = 8 deg for a flap deflection of δ = \pm 20 mm.
+From the wind tunnel test results, the following conclusions and parameter settings were derived:

-Final wake rake dimensions Position of the head of Pitot tubes 0.3 m behind the TE Wake rake width 0.4 m (0.1 m wider than the width measured in tests) Static tubes 4 in line with the total pressure tubes Total head tubes 56 with 5 mm and 10 mm spacing, respectively
+- The c_d measurement is only slightly affected by the downstream distance from the trailing edge (0.1 m to 0.5 m) - The c_d measurement is only slightly affected by rotating the rake with the profile, at least not for the value of angle of attack of 8 deg (It is also a matter of making the end of the tube conical) - The c_d is only slightly affected by the pressure orifices, but largely affected by the five-hole Pitot tube connection - The wake width is approximately 0.3 m at α = 8 deg for a flap deflection of δ = \pm 20 mm. - 115 Based on the findings and conclusions of the wind tunnel tests, the following dimensions of the wake rake were chosen: - position of the head of Pitot tubes 0.3 m after the trailing edge - wake rake width 0.4 m (above the measured 0.3 m to ensure covering impact of unsteadiness in the wake) - four static tubes in line with the total pressure tubes - 56 total pressure tubes (5 mm and 10 mm spacing, respectively) - 120 A photo of the manufactured wake rake is shown in Fig. 2.
+Inside the wake rake plastic tubes are connected to the pressure probes and led out at both ends of the rake to a pressure scanner outside the tunnel.